ktschroeder/Cloudless/README.md

 Up next:
 *-* panning/zoom bugs are improving.
 Notes:
 If, after pressing F, your window is smaller than the image's true dimensions, then we get weirdness upon zooming/panning.
-It's almost like the length you make the window size impose on the image size, is reflected by an addition of blackspace of the same length or double that,
+It's almost like the length you make the window size impose on the image size, is reflected by an addition of blackspace of the same length and perhaps multiplied by the scale,
     that extends in the opposite direction inward toward the image center.
 Also weirdness if you adjust window size while in exploration mode. ==> maybe only when the above is true too.
 The bug effect is more dramatic when you use an image much larger than the window.